tikhoplav/aws-gitlab-cicd/gitlab-runner-on-ec2.md

 #### Clean up

-I suggest to clean up an instance before creation of the AMI
+I suggest to clean up an instance before creation of the AMI, since free tier of ESB volume usage is limited, or if you not using free tier or broke the limit of monthly usage, every single megabyte is charged.

 ```
 sudo userdel -r gitlab-runner \